geerlingguy/solr-container/README.md

 Apache Solr will autodiscover any Solr cores in `SOLR_HOME` by searching for `core.properties` files inside each subdirectory.
 A standard convention for a single Solr core is to to mount a host directory as a volume with the core directory, containing the core's `conf`, `data`, and `core.properties` files.

+Here's an example minimal `core.properties` file, for a core named `mysearch`:

+    name=mysearch
+    config=solrconfig.xml
+    schema=schema.xml
+    dataDir=data

-As an example, if you have a solr core directory named `mysearch` (with a `mysearch/core.properties` file inside), mount it as a volume like `-v ./mysearch:/var/solr/mysearch:rw`.
+So, if you have a solr core directory named `mysearch` (with a `mysearch/core.properties` file inside, and a `conf` and `data` directory for storing Solr configuration and index data, respectively), mount it as a volume like `-v ./mysearch:/var/solr/mysearch:rw`.
 If you have multiple solr cores (all defined inside a `cores` directory), mount them inside a `cores` directory like `-v ./cores:/var/solr/cores`.

 Or, if using a Docker Compose file: